giovannipizzi/seekpath/README.rst

 The output of the function is a dictionary containing, among other quantities, the k-vector coefficients, the suggested band path, whether the system has inversion symmetry, the crystallographic primitive lattice, the reciprocal primitive lattice.
 A detailed description of all output information and their format can be found in the function docstring.

-**Important note**: SeeK-path standardizes the crystal structure (e.g., rotates the tetragonal system so that the *c* axis is along *z*, etc.) and can compute the suggested band paths only of standardized (crystallographic) primitive cells.
+.. warning:: SeeK-path standardizes the crystal structure (e.g., rotates the tetragonal system so that the *c* axis is along *z*, etc.) and can compute the suggested band paths only of standardized (crystallographic) primitive cells.
 Therefore, the correct approach to use this tool is the following:

   1. You first find the standardized primitive cell with SeeK-path (returned in output) and store it somewhere, together with the k-point coordinates and suggested band path

   2. You then run all your calculations using the standardized primitive cell

 If you already have done calculations with a non-standardized cell, you will then need to figure out how to remap the labeled k-points in the choice of